 I just remember an immediate feeling of disappointment.
 We’d been working up to this moment – it’s not only a build up since October, these only happen every four years so this is something we’ve been thinking about, and putting in the time for good training for a long time.
-I’m in two minds about it being cancelled – obviously it was very necessary for it to be cancelled for safety.
-On one hand, I sort of think, ‘What’s another year after waiting four years’.
+I’m in two minds about it being postponed – obviously it was very necessary for it to be cancelled for safety.
+On one hand, I sort of thought, ‘What’s another year, after waiting four years already’.
 But I was of course very disappointed, we’d invested a lot in it.

 HOW HAS YOUR CAREER AS AN ATHLETE PREPARED YOU TO COPE WITH THIS?